Midwexican

 • Add the tomato sauce and stir until well combined.

 • Add 1 - 1 ¼ cups of (beef/chicken/vegetable) stock to the Instant Pot, along with ½ teaspoon garlic powder, ½ teaspoon onion powder, ½ teaspoon paprika, and ½ teaspoon salt.
-Stir to ensure the rice is submerged; this will ensure even cooking.
+Stir to ensure the rice is submerged and is not sticking to the bottom of the pot; this will ensure even cooking and prevent burning.

 • Put the lid on your Instant Pot, making sure the pressure release valve is sealed.